 All Grade 12 graduating students in each Niagara Catholic secondary school will be provided with the opportunity to complete and submit the Valedictorian application for review/consideration by the Graduation Committee.
-Applications must be submitted to the Principal (Mrs. Majka), no later than 12:00 p.m., on the last Friday in April of each school year.
+Applications must be submitted to student services, no later than 12:00 p.m., on the last Friday in April of each school year.